Zero-Variance Gradients for Variational Autoencoders: Exact ELBO with Linear Decoder

 While the KL divergence term is often analytically tractable by employing the mean-field assumption, in which the approximate posterior factorizes across latent dimensions: $q(\z|\x) := \prod_{i} q(z_i | \x)$, the reconstruction term, $\mathbb{E}_{\z\sim q_\phi(\z|\x)}[\log p_\theta(\x|\z)]$, remains intractable to compute.
 This difficulty comes from the complexity of the decoder function $p_\theta(\x|\z)$, which is typically a deep neural network.
 Consequently, estimating the gradient of this reconstruction term with respect to the encoder parameters $\phi$ poses a challenge since the gradient operator $\nabla_\phi$ cannot be passed inside an expectation that depends on those same parameters.

-To resolve this problem, various techniques have been introduced \cite{REINFORCE, jang2017categoricalreparameterizationgumbelsoftmax, gumbelmax, vae}.
-However, we show that even widely-used estimators like the reparameterization trick can be far from optimal.
-Specifically, we compute the average gradient variance of the ELBO for single samples on the MNIST dataset \cite{mnist} at three different training stages (epochs 10, 200, and 500).
-This allows us to directly compare the gradient noise introduced by each estimator and observe how it evolves during optimization.
+To resolve this problem, various techniques have been introduced \citep{REINFORCE, jang2017categoricalreparameterizationgumbelsoftmax, gumbelmax, vae}.
+However, we show that even widely-used estimators such as the reparameterization trick still have significant gradient variance.
+Specifically, we decompose the gradient variance of the ELBO into two components: (i) mini-batch variance, which arises from sampling different data batches and is shared by all methods, and (ii) estimator variance, which arises from sampling latent variables $z$ for a fixed batch.
+We measure both components on MNIST \citep{mnist} at different training stages (epochs 1, 50, and 250).

-As shown in \Cref{tab:log_variance}, the variance of the gradients for standard estimators is substantial.
-Even for the reparameterization trick, which is considered a low-variance method, the gradient noise is significant and can hinder optimization.
+As shown in \Cref{tab:log_variance}, the overall gradient variance of standard stochastic estimators is substantial, and a large fraction of it attributes to latent sampling.
+In many cases, the variance brought by the estimator dominates the total variance, which highlights that the primary source of avoidable noise is the estimation variance arising from stochastic latent sampling.
 This naturally raises the question: how much performance is lost to this estimation variance, and what could be gained if we were able to compute the exact ELBO and its gradients?
 This motivates our exploration of an analytical approach.